sktan77/TechAssignmentMAS/README.md

 **Updated (1 May 2018)**
 After a good night rest, I re-think and was not happy with the business layer implemented.
 Hence I perform some rework on it.
 Mainly,
 - Refactor the processor classes such that it uses Chain-of-responsibility pattern as the original processing is actually broken down into 3 steps (Convert Json String to Java Object, calculate Average, analyze trend)
-- Create a Factor class to initialize and set up the processor classes
+- Create a Factory class to initialize and set up the processor classes

 ### Requirements Met